 The National Youth Science Camp (NYSC) is an innovative and highly successful summer science honors program for two high-achieving high school students from each state in the nation and others around the world.
-The 2013 NYSC will be held at Camp Pocahontas in the Monongahela National Forest near the National Radio Astronomy Observatory in the eastern mountains of West Virginia.
+The 2015 NYSC was held at Camp Pocahontas in the Monongahela National Forest near the National Radio Astronomy Observatory in the eastern mountains of West Virginia.

 The NYSC is an all-expenses-paid program held from the end of June through the end of July.
 Applicants must commit to attend the entire camp.
 The National Youth Science Foundation will arrange round trip transportation from an airport near the delegate's home to Charleston, West Virginia.
 Incidental expenses are not covered.

 More information can be found at http://nysc.org/.